Yossimal/Live-Quiz/README.md

 # Live Quiz Application

 The Live Quiz application allows users to create and customize quizzes, and share them with multiple participants through a QR code or a shareable link.
-It features a secure login system with JWT authentication and email verification during signup.
+It features a secure login system with **_JWT_** authentication and email verification during signup.
 Additionally, the application supports a "Forgot Password" process that sends email templates to the user.
-The online quiz communication is made fast and efficient through the implementation of Socket.IO.
+The online quiz communication is made fast and efficient with **_socket.io_**.

-* Login system with **_JWT_** Authentication and email verification on singup
-* Forgot password process with email templetes sending to the user
-* Fast communication in the online quiz with **_socket.io_**

 ### Technologies Used
 > #### Server side: